aws/aws-cdk-rfcs/text/204-golang-bindings.md

 ### Go Interfaces

 Go Interfaces are named collections of *method signatures*.
 They can be implemented by other types, including other interfaces.
-Go interfaces are. implemented *implicitly*, so, e.g., the implements keyword is not needed by the type that is implementing an interface.
+Go interfaces are implemented *implicitly*, so, e.g., the implements keyword is not needed by the type that is implementing an interface.
 Interfaces can embed other interfaces, which effectively allows the embedding interface to “inherit” all the methods defined in the embedded interface.
 This is the closest to how typescript interfaces use extends.